 Ashley Von Edge

-As the Volunteer and Membership Coordinator, Ashley Von Edge is passionate about supporting our members and enhancing their experience.
+As the Membership Engagement Manager, Ashley Von Edge is passionate about supporting our members and enhancing their experience.
 With a long background in the cycling industry, Ashley has worked in various spaces and locations, from being the Marin Program Lead with Little Bellas to bike shop sales in Minnesota.
 Ashley is dedicated to helping create a vibrant and inclusive cycling community for all.
 When Ashley is not supporting the cycling community, she is hanging with her spouse and toddler exploring parks in SF.
 Email Ashley.

 Pronouns: she/her/hers